Hiteshydv001/sam2-refine-video-tracking/README.md

 ## Next Steps for Assignment Submission

-1. ✅ Run the code to generate `output_video.avi`
+1. ✅ Run baseline and proposed pipelines to produce artifacts.
+2. ✅ Export metric summaries via `scripts/summarize_metrics.py`.
-2. ✅ Review all documentation files
+3. ✅ Review documentation in `docs/` (research report, case study, presentation script).
-3. 📹 Record your 15-minute video presentation using the provided script
+4. 📹 Record a ~15-minute presentation using `docs/presentation_script.md`.
-4. 📦 Create a ZIP file containing:
-   - All `src/` code files
-   - `requirements.txt`
-   - `README.md`
-   - Documentation (Comprehensive Report, Case Study, etc.)
-   - `output_video.avi`
+5. 📦 Zip the repository including `src/`, `scripts/`, `docs/`, `artifacts/`, `requirements.txt`, `README.md`, and generated videos.
-5. 📤 Submit the ZIP file
+6. 📤 Upload the ZIP together with the presentation recording (e.g., Google Drive link).

 ## Contact
 For questions about the implementation, refer to the inline code comments in each Python file.